tom-hoffman/modular-playground/docs/mission.md

   * The end product(s) should be usable *and engaging* to at least some high school and middle school students for real work/play.
   * Each module runs on standard, relatively inexpensive microcontroller development boards already widely owned by US schools.
   * Modules should interface with existing commercial and open source tools and products using standard protocols.
-  * The coding skills needed to contribute a genuinely useful module is within reach of a student who has successfully completed AP Computer Science Principles.
+  * A student who has successfully completed AP Computer Science Principles should have the core programming competencies necessary to complete a module.
-  * The overall emphasis must remain on coding, optimizing use of microcontrollers already owned by the school, and minimizing non-reversible changes to the hardware (which may be needed for other classes/projects).
+  * The overall emphasis should remain on coding, optimizing use of microcontrollers already owned by the school, and minimizing non-reversible changes to the hardware (which may be needed for other classes/projects).
   * A competent small group of students should be able to *fully* complete a module in less than a semester.
   * A completed module/project should include not just coding and unit testing but integration testing with the rest of the system and external compatible tools, technical and end-user documentation.
   * Overall project documentation, publicity and promotion is integral to the process.